bt3gl/building_blog/content/book_black_hat2.md

 ### Analyzing PCAP Files

-Based in one of the examples from [Black Hat Python]() we are going to analyze images from HTTP traffic dumped in a PCAP file.
+Based on one of the examples from [Black Hat Python]() we are going to analyze images from HTTP traffic dumped in a PCAP file.
 We can do this with the library [opencv](http://opencv.org/).
 We also need to install [numpy](http://www.numpy.org/) and [scipy](http://www.scipy.org/):

 ```sh
 $ sudo pip install numpy